-“Scintillation” is the sparkle which is created by the diamond being in motion, or which is created as you move around the diamond, much the same way that a piece of cut crystal will sparkle whether you or it are moving…
+“Scintillation” is the sparkle that is created by the diamond being in motion, or which is created as you move around the diamond, much the same way that a piece of cut crystal will sparkle whether you or it are moving…

 “Visual Performance” refers to the “Sparkle Factor” of a diamond which is a direct result of the number and size of virtual facets created by the facet structure of a diamond.
 To create a high degree of visual performance with a relative balance of brilliance and dispersion and a high degree of scintillation, a diamond cutter must carefully align the facets not only to meet at the facet junctions (meet point accuracy) but also so that they precisely align with each other from top to bottom and across the stone as if the facets were aligned on a three dimensional clock of sorts… very few diamond cutters actually achieve this type of harmony within the facet structure of a diamond, even within the realm of round brilliant zero ideal cut diamonds.

 Hearts and Arrows Diamonds = Increased Visual Performance:

 Gemological laboratories such as the GIA and AGS do NOT take visual performance into account during their diamond grading process and thus consumers must rely on images of the diamond as seen through a Hearts and Arrows scope to make this determination: